 Gamification, or the application of game playing to encourage socializing and learning, is a great way to attract prospects.
 Gone are the days of “drop your business card in a fishbowl to win a prize.”
 Although guests don’t mind handing over their card, this simple act of dropping your business card in a bowl is not engaging, doesn’t leave a lasting impression and won’t make your exhibit stand out.

 Most people enjoy watching or participating in something active.
-If your game is exciting, attendees will talk about their experience with others on the show floor which creates a buzz about what is happening in your exhibit, prompting others to visit you.
+If your game is exciting, attendees will talk about their experience with others on the show floor which creates a buzz about what is happening in your custom trade show exhibit, prompting others to visit you.
 Here are six creative game ideas to consider for the exhibit at your next event.

 1. Finding Your Match with Stickers (Partner Up)